 The Mossavar-Rahmani Center Prize for the Best Paper by a Master’s Student

-Shauna Theel and Andreas Westgaard, “Moving Toward Energy Efficiency: A Results-Driven Analysis of Utility-Based Energy Efficiency Policies,” Second Year Policy Analysis Exercise (or “PAE,” Master in Public Policy capstone project).
+Justin Galle and Cole Wheeler, State-Level Strategies to Advance Market-Driven Procurement of Energy Efficiency,” Second Year Policy Analysis Exercise (or “PAE,” Master in Public Policy capstone project).
 Advisor: Joseph Aldy, Associate Professor of Public Policy, HKS.
-PAE Seminar Leaders: Philip Hanser, Principal at the Brattle Group and Senior Associate, HKS; John Haigh, Executive Dean, HKS, and Co-Director of the Mossavar-Rahmani Center for Business and Government, and Lecturer in Public Policy, HKS.
+PAE Seminar Leader: John Haigh, Co-Director, Mossavar-Rahmani Center for Business and Government, and Lecturer in Public Policy, HKS.

 The Enel Endowment Prize for the Best Senior Thesis or Undergraduate Paper